keishispl/skologram/README.md

 For suggestions, you can also suggest them in Github as well!

-This plugin was made because I am done with console filling with "This line has been set!", it is crazy.
+This plugin was made because I am done with console filling with "This line has been set!", I can barely see the important stuff!